contsili/meg-pipeline/docs/source/2-operationprotocol/kit-operationalprotocol.rst

     - When the marker box is switched on with the power button, there is a light on for a brief moment.
 If there is no light, batteries run out of energy and should be changed (see below picture of rechargeable battery device).
         - The marker box requires 4 rechargeable AA batteries
+        - The recharged batteries are available below the `Eye-tracker computer`

         .. figure:: figures/meg-operationprotocol/batteries.png
             :alt: Batteries